aprilia-grimaldo/cardgamedriver/src/main/java/edu/guilford/codereview.md

         at edu.guilford.CardGameDriver.main(CardGameDriver.java:50)"

 ### Addressing the illegalargument error:
-player1Hand.getCard(rand.nextInt(player1Hand.size())) throws the exception or an IndexOutofBoundsExeception if the player1Hand.size() is 0.
+player1Hand.getCard(rand.nextInt(player1Hand.size())) throws the exception.

+### Challenge??
+not sure if this is what was specified in the Canvas challenge for the IndexOutofBoundsExeception:
-Or if we deal from an empty Deck ()?, thru deck.deal() and the deck happens to be empty, then this will thrwo teh exception.
+If the player1Hand.size() is 0, or if we deal from an empty Deck (), thru deck.deal() and the deck happens to be empty, then this will thrwo the exception.
 To fix, changed the method so the player Hand size and the Deck size will be checked to see if they are empty before executing.
+This could've also been addressed with the throw and catch excpetions portion of the class but this was a simplier fix, as I was unsure if we had reache dthat part of the class yet and I ran into trouble trying to implement it.
+Either way, the program will no longer run into either of the execeptions.